-The Libyan Political Dialogue Forum voted 51-19 to approve an advisory committee’s proposal for selecting a unified executive authority that came out of a meeting days earlier in Geneva, the U.N.
-Support Mission in Libya, or UNSMIL, said in a statement.
+The Libyan Political Dialogue Forum voted 51-19 to approve an advisory committee's plan for selecting a unified executive authority based on a meeting days earlier in Geneva, the U.N.
+Support Mission in Libya, or UNSMIL, said.

-That meant 73 percent of those voting favored the proposal — well above the 63 percent of those participating in the vote that the advisory committee agreed should be the minimum threshold for passage — with the remaining members of the 75-person forum abstaining or otherwise declining to take part.
+That meant 73% of those voting favored the plan — well above the 63% of those participating in the vote that the advisory committee agreed should be the minimum threshold for passage — with the remaining members of the 75-person forum abstaining or otherwise declining to take part.

 The forum represents all three main regions of Libya, which has been split between rival governments and militias vying for power and oil since the 2011 NATO-backed uprising deposed and killed longtime dictator Muammar Gaddafi.